scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 Design and Implementation
 -------------------------

-Having provided an overview of ``signac``'s functionality, we now provide some specifics regarding its implementation.
+Having provided an overview of ``signac``'s functionality, we will now delve into the specifics of its implementation.
 The central element of the framework is the ``signac`` data management package, which provides the means for organizing data directly on the filesystem.
 The primary requirement for using this database is that every job (data point) in the data space must be uniquely indexable by some set of key-value pairs, namely the job state point.
 The hash of this state point defines the job id, which in turn is used to define the directory where data associated with this job is stored.